-Applications for the Kelley edX programs may be submitted on a rolling basis.
+Applications for Kelley programs offered via edX may be submitted on a rolling basis.
 Should you be admitted to the master’s program, you would begin courses through Indiana University in the next available spring or fall term, pending completion of your MicroMasters® courses via the edX platform.

-Complete this 30 credit hour degree in 21 months to three years, and graduate with expertise in:
+Complete this 30 credit hour degree in 21 months and graduate with expertise in:

 - Financial and managerial accounting